concourse/docker-image-resource/README.md

   { "EMAIL": "me@yopmail.com", "HOW_MANY_THINGS": 1, "DO_THING": false }
   ```

+* `build_once`: *Optional.* If this parameter is set to "true", the resource will check the image existence in the registry to avoid rebuilding unnecessarily the image.

 * `cache`: *Optional.* Default `false`.
 When the `build` parameter is set,
   first pull `image:tag` from the Docker registry (so as to use cached
   intermediate images when building).
 This will cause the resource to fail